Co-Creating Urban Spaces for Tomorrow

 We have developed plans to restore the Old Train route as a Cycle and pedestrian path, which would require digging out and restoring both station bridge and Mickleover Tunnel running alongside the Mackworth park.
 The route will start from where the current "Great Northern Cycle Path" ends at station road in Mickleover.
 In line with national highways plan for the Kingsway’s roundabout on the A38, our modification would be to include a cycle and pedestrian path over the A38 but under the above traffic, thus linking the Great Northern Cycle Path into the city of Derby.

 Working closely with Derby and Sandiacre Canal Trust, we have incorporated some of their ideas into DUST.
-The Trust’s vision includes plans for a nature-based restoration of the Derwent Riverside at the city-centre.
+The Trust’s vision includes plans to house a wharf for Canal boats, a lock, a restoration of Derby's "Long bridge", floating river stages and extra city centre mooring points.

 The approach